Hack4Impact-UMD/y-knot/README.md

 Once logged in to the Firebase Console, you can view our stored data by clicking on the "Firestore Database" tab.

-We currently have 3 collections which corresponds to our project Types:
+We currently have 3 collections that correspond to our project Types:

 - Courses
 - Students